 Phi Yen Temple was recognized as a Province historical site by The People’s Committee of Ba Ria Vung Tau.
 It is also one of the temples in the plan to restore, embellish and promote the effect of this land Decision No. 264/2005 / QD-TTg dated October 25, 2005 of the Prime Minister on the socio-economic development project of Con Dao district to 2020.

 It can be said that Phi Yen Temple is one of very few heritages for folk culture of this region.
 It was built in 1785 to worship Mrs Phi Yen – wife of Lord Nguyen Anh (King Gia Long).

 Phi Yen Temple’s History

 As soon as Nguyen Anh commanded Mrs Phi Yen, he heard that the Tay Son army was coming.
 Nguyen Anh and his entourage got into the boat to continue running.
 At that time, the only child of Mrs. Phi Yen with Lord Nguyen Anh was Prince Hoi An (5 years old) asked to have his mother, he threw him to sea.
-His body was landed on Co Ong village.
-Therefore, tourists often go to Co Ong village to visit his tomb and temple of Prince Hoi An (Thieu Gia Mieu) once visiting Con Dao Island.
+His body landed on Co Ong village.
+Therefore, tourists often go to Co Ong village to visit the tomb and temple of Prince Hoi An (Thieu Gia Mieu) once visiting Con Dao Island.